hvag/blog/kubernetes.md

 ### Secrets

 Our application utilizes a MongoDB back-end.
-Let's attempt to utilize a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret){:target="_blank"} to store our DB login credentials
+Let's attempt use a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret){:target="_blank"} to store our DB login credentials

 Time for a [running list of security concerns and mitigation steps](/blog/security#kubernetes)